Brownian snails with removal die out in one dimension: Introduction

 Our main result establishes that, for any non-degenerate value of the parameters, infection eventually dies out almost surely.
 In fact, we show that the probability that the infection survives until time $T$ is exponentially small.

 \begin{theorem} There exists $c > 0$ such that, for all sufficiently large $T > 0$,

 In particular, almost surely there exists $T>0$ such that $I(t)=0$ for all $t\ge T$. \end{theorem}

 \begin{remark}[Extensions] While Theorem~\ref{thm:main} is stated and proved in the cleanest setting of Section~\ref{subsec:model}, it readily extends in various ways.
 A non-unit range of infection and diffusion coefficient can be obtained by rescaling space and time, respectively.
 A drift can be added to the Brownian motions by shifting space linearly with time.
 Furthermore, it will be clear from the proof that one can allow infection to be transmitted at finite rate which may depend on the relative position of the susceptible and infected particles, instead of instantaneously, as long as the infection range is finite.
 Indeed, in such models, infection spreads more slowly than in models where the infection rate is infinite and there is no removal, so Appendix~\ref{app} still applies, while the rest of the argument does not inspect the exact infection mechanism.
 Our technique can likely be adapted to other diffusions and sufficiently fast decaying infection rates with unbounded range (see \cite{Grimmett22}*{Theorem~3.6}), but we prefer to avoid such technical complications.
-For the interested reader, we point out that the only model-dependent spots in the proof are~\eqref{eq:gaussian}, which uses a very rough Gaussian computation, and Proposition~\ref{prop:linear:expansion}, which can be recovered in a more robust way via the approach of \cite{Kesten05}, if needed. \end{remark}
+For the interested reader, we point out that the only model-dependent spots in the proof are~\eqref{eq:gaussian}, which uses a very rough Gaussian computation, and Proposition~\ref{prop:linear:expansion}.
+The latter relies only on the stationarity of a homogeneous Poisson point process whose points perform independent Brownian motions and its result can also be recovered in a more robust way via the approach of \cite{Kesten05}, if needed. \end{remark}